-Second, climate change presents the Group with a clear direction to incorporate the concept of lowcarbon, climate-resilient development in our strategic plans which includes managing our properties to align with green building standards.
-During the year, the Group upgraded its existing buildings with a view to achieving low-carbon, climate-resilient development, for example, the Group has introduced a sustainable drainage system for coping with extreme weather conditions such as a tropical storm in Regent Centre.
+Second, climate change presents the Group with a clear direction to incorporate the concept of low-carbon, climate-resilient development in our strategic plans which includes managing our properties to align with green building standards.
+In the prior year, the Group upgraded its existing buildings with a view to achieving low-carbon, climate-resilient development, for example, the Group has introduced a sustainable drainage system for coping with extreme weather conditions such as a tropical storm in Regent Centre.